Blog

 - Set the maximum level as -0.1 or -0.2 dB FS, because some older DA converters cause distortion if the signal reaches 0 dB FS.

 - If you use limiting up to 2-3 dB limiting, this is virtually undetectable and will give you more loudness.
-However check that the loudest passages have no distortion.
+However, check that the loudest passages have no distortion.

-- To avoid audible pumping artifacts, set the release time as short as possible, however very short release times can sometimes cause unwanted distortion.
+- To avoid audible pumping artifacts, set the release time as short as possible.
+However very short release times can sometimes cause unwanted distortion.

 - Avoid clipping on the master out.
-Don't try to boost your track's volume to the loudest level, but instead aim for the best sound quality at the loudest level without distortion or clipping.
+Don't try to boost your track's volume to the loudest level, but aim instead for the best sound quality at the loudest level without distortion or clipping.

 - If you're looking for an aggressive sound (such as drums) during mixing, it can be a good option to have clipping on single tracks while keeping other tracks (such as vocals) clean.
 In other words, single track clipping or even drum/